-How to Scan with the Windows Defender using the Context Menu
+How to Scan with Windows Defender Using Context Menu

 Open the File Explorer by navigating to the Start menu > File Explorer.
 Find the folder or drive that you want to scan with the Windows Defender and then right-click on it to bring up a menu that allows you to select Scan with Windows Defender…

-Just like with the Windows Update though, these Windows Defender scans only take place periodically and not all of the time which means there could potentially be something suspicious in a file that your anti-malware protection hasn’t picked up on yet.
+Similar to how it’s always been with Windows Update, though, these Windows Defender scans only take place periodically and not all of the time which means there could potentially be something suspicious in a file that your anti-malware protection hasn’t picked up on yet.
 Those are the times when you want to scan these files manually by doing the step above.

 If your results show that a threat is found, then you will probably want to click on the See threat details link given below the result so you can see further information regarding the threats.
 You’ll also see another button available if a threat is detected that says Clean threats that you can click if you just want to quarantine them right away.